 One of the big objections to common X.509 certificates is the existence of Certificate Authorities (CA).
 While certificate prices have plunged, a compromised CA could still do immense damage to the confidentiality and integrity of its users.

 DNS-based Authentication of Named Entities (DANE) is a way for organizations to publish X.509 certificate fingerprints in DNS, as documented in RFC 7671.
-DANE is one of those contentious topics in security circles, and bringing it up at a technical conference is a great way to start the kind of argument that makes people call law enforcement.
+It allows a domain owner to authenticate both self-signed and CA certificates.
+DANE is one of those contentious topics in security circles, and bringing it up at a technical conference is a great way to start the kind of argument that makes bystanders call law enforcement.
 The arguments about certificate authorities will not be settled by myself or (probably) anyone reading this book.
 Different people have different concerns about different risks and pain points, that’s all.
 If someone has gone to the trouble of publishing DANE information for their mail servers, we should respect them.

 DANE records are published in TLSA DNS records.